 Types of helmets

 There are several different types of helmets.
 Most recreational skiers opt for the “half shell” which covers only part of the head.
 This means that detachable ear muffs are needed.
 However, for maximum safety you can opt for a “full face” whole shell design where these are integrated.
-These are especially popular for small children and beginning skiers and boarders.
+These are especially popular for small children and beginning skiers.